The Amulet of Ogum

 The Amulet of Ogum (O Amuleto de Ogum) is a 1974 Brazilian drama film directed and co-written by Nelson Pereira dos Santos.
-It was entered into the 1975 Cannes Film Festival.
-It was also selected as the Brazilian entry for the Best Foreign Language Film at the 48th Academy Awards, but was not accepted as a nominee.
+The film, which depicts the life of a young man protected by the rites of umbanda, was shown at international film festivals following its release.
+It was selected as the Brazilian entry for the Best Foreign Language Film at the 48th Academy Awards, but was not nominated.